Pupil premium strategy statement

 6 Improving aspirations for disadvantaged pupils

 Aspirations amongst PP students with parents with no history of further education can be lower than their non disadvantaged peers.
-Ebacc entry is lower for PP students (33% in 2023) Disadvantaged students do not always have the same opportunities when they leave Heartlands.
+Ebacc entry is lower for PP students (36%, compared to 58% non PP in 2024) Disadvantaged students do not always have the same opportunities when they leave Heartlands.

 Intended outcomes